mateuszdyminski/stocks/README.md

 * Every Stock is clickable - after clicking into Stock name new tab in your default browser will be open.
 * After every Refresh notification can be shown - this might be changed via `~/.stocks.json` file. see: [configuration](#configure-gpw-stocks-watcher)
 * Stocks are sorted by rule - indexes first, regular stocks after - with alphanumeric sorting.
+* Additional information about AT signals(SMA15, RSI, STS, MACD) could be shown if `atSignals` flag in configuration is set to true. see: [configuration](#configure-gpw-stocks-watcher)

 ## Run GPW Stocks Watcher